-NorDubCo’s applied research programme for 2018 period is currently being finalised and will be announced in January 2018.
+NorDubCo’s Applied Research Programme for the 2018-2019 period is currently being finalised and will be announced in September 2018.

 The primary objective of the Analysis of Infrastructural Provision in North Dublin project was to provide an analysis detailing, to the appropriate stakeholders in the region, the current provision of key infrastructure in the region.
 This includes utilities, e.g. electricity, telecommunications and wastewater etc., transport, physical regeneration of existing population centres, enterprise, social/community and cultural.
 The research did not aim to produce a complete audit of infrastructure rather to provide a useful outline of the key deficits in the region.